sc0ttkclark/exports-and-reports/readme.txt

 8. Manage plugin settings and get useful URLs for API access

 == Changelog ==

+= 0.9.2 =
+* Fixed issue with overriding the filtered content for a value.

 = 0.9.1 =
 * Fixed issue with exporting via API. #33 #26 #25 (props @liedekef)